yomorun/GreptimeDB-YoMo/README.md

 # GreptimeDB x Yomo

+> Boost your GreptimeDB performance with YoMo: Leverage QUIC for rapid and reliable data ingestion.

 This repository showcases how to utilize GreptimeDB for data transportation via YoMo.
 We will use Yomo's fast and reliable QUIC transport to send local IoT or Observability metrics data to a remote function that ingests the data into